Cray-HPE/docs-csm/operations/iuf/workflows/cilium_migration.md

 ### Node drain blocked by Kafka

-When restarting the pods on the NCN worker nodes it is possible for the workflow to get stuck trying to evict `cray-shared-kafka-kafka` or SMA `cluster-kafka` pods.
+When restarting the pods on the NCN worker nodes, it is possible for the workflow to get stuck trying to evict `cray-shared-kafka-kafka` or SMA `cluster-kafka` pods.

 Example output: